The fact that I’m posting a candy recipe might seem odd given that this is a real food blog…

 But before you write this candy recipe off, let me preface it with this: these healthy peanut butter cups require just 3 real food ingredients that you probably have in your pantry.

 Did you catch that my fellow peanut butter and chocolate lovers?
-You can make PEANUT BUTTER CUPS that rival the junk-filled candy and won’t make you fill guilty for eating them.
+You can make PEANUT BUTTER CUPS that rival the junk-filled candy and won’t make you feel guilty for eating them.

 In fact, since these peanut butter cups don’t have any added sugar, are naturally high in protein AND contain coconut oil (which is known to promote weight loss, fight viral infections and tooth decay), you could even say these peanut butter cups are healthy!